-Prerequisites: A COMPASS Reading score of 83 or above is required to enroll in this course, or RDG.096 with a grade of C or better, or an ACT Reading score of 20 or higher.
+Prerequisites: The appropriate placement exam score, or ENG.097 with a grade of C or better, or an ACT Reading score of 20 or higher.

 Applicable toward graduation at Sandburg where program structure permits:

 Degree or Certificate - AA, AS, AFA, AAS, AGS, and Certificates where applicable.